 An Overview of Change in Directors

 A company is an artificial person.
-A living person has a mind & hands with which he carries out his acts, allowing him to make any decision & have knowledge and intention.
+A living person has a mind and hands with which he carries out his acts, allowing him to make any decision and have knowledge and intention.
 On the other hand, a corporate entity as an artificial person lacks all of these characteristics.
 As an outcome, it must act through a living human.
 The directors are in charge of the company's operations.

 A director is a person who regulates the overall operation of any organisation by utilising various abilities or attributes and plays a significant in the path of success of any organisation.
 A director is appointed by the company or entity to manage the day-to-day operations of an organisation in accordance with the terms of the Companies Act, 2013.
 The company's directors are accountable to the company and its shareholders for managing and directing the company's activities in a way that ensures the company's success and profitability while also growing the organization's goodwill.
 Any change in directors of the company needs to be reported to the concerned ROC at the time of alteration.
 A corporation can intimate a change in the Board of Directors by filing e-Form DIR-12 with the Registrar of Companies (ROC) within 30 days from the date the resolution for change in director is moved in the company meeting.

-Section 2 (13) of the Companies Act of 1956 states that a director is "any person exercising the function of Director, by whatever name called."
+Section 2 (13) of the Companies Act of 1956 states that a director is any person exercising the function of Director, by whatever name called.
 The Articles of Association cover their appointment, duties, retirement rights, and remuneration.

 Book a Free Consultation